zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can visualize a specific plan Softlayer cloud server created by accessing the route below.
+The admin can get information for a specific SoftLayer Cloud Server plan accessing the route bellow.

 Route: *`GET "/api/v1/admin/shop-softlayer-cloud-server-plans/:id"`*